Humanities Action Lab Launch: Part 1

 - Event Type

-Schools of Public Engagement, Bachelor's Program for Adults and Transfer Students, Parsons School of Design, The New School for Social Research, Eugene Lang College of Liberal Arts, School of Media Studies, Milano School of International Affairs, Management, and Urban Policy, School of Art and Design History and Theory, School of Art, Media and Technology, School of Constructed Environments
+Schools of Public Engagement, Bachelor's Program for Adults and Transfer Students, Parsons School of Design, The New School for Social Research, Eugene Lang College of Liberal Arts, School of Media Studies, Milano School of Policy, Management, and Environment, School of Art and Design History and Theory, School of Art, Media and Technology, School of Constructed Environments

 Free and open to the public; RSVP recommended; seating is first come, first served